Turin: A Vegan guide to the slow food capital

 Il Posticino

-A small deli that is almost entirely plant based offering a lunch buffet with a daily selection for seating or take away.
+A small deli that is almost entirely plant-based offering a lunch buffet with a daily selection for seating or takeout.
 Here there is a mix between classic Italian dishes and innovative non-traditional cuisine.
 We tried a savory Strudel with celeri and lentils that was exquisite in taste and texture.

 Pizzium